 The printer arrives with a user guide, start-up kit, quick reference card, ethernet cable, vacuum plate, filter, bulb, Kapton catcher, consumable brush assembly, consumable shim, purge ledge, canister box, kit tray, brush, cutters, wrench, scraper, screwdriver, pliers, tweezers, magnifier, knife, magnetic scriber, hex ball end, long arm key, chute cleaner, cotton wiper, gloves, and sleeve.

-The quality of the prints produced by the Fortus 400MC rivals that of injection-molded alternatives with a faithfulness that is nearing impeccable regardless of the material used.
+The quality of the prints produced by the Fortus 400MC rivals that of injection-molded alternatives with a faithfulness that is nearing flawless regardless of the material used.
 Our tests rendered robust, highly finished, and splendid looking tests with every use.

 We found it ideal for all steps of the manufacturing process from early prototyping to near end-user products.
-The range of resolutions and speeds means it can produce high quality, complex geometry models as well as rough and ready test prints in equal measure.
+The range of resolutions and speeds means it can generate high quality, complex geometry models as well as rough and ready test prints in equal measure.